platformio/platformio-docs/en/stable/_sources/core/userguide/cmd_settings.rst.txt

 :Default:   Yes
 :Values:    Yes/No

-Enable caching for API requests and Library Manager
+Enable caching for Package Manager and for API requests.

 .. _setting_enable_telemetry: